Twins vs. Rays Player Props Betting Odds

-Player prop bet odds for Wander Franco, Carlos Correa and others are listed when the Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Wednesday (first pitch at 6:40 PM ET).
+Sportsbooks have listed player props for Carlos Correa and others when the Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!